topogram/weiboscope-data/README.md

 ## How to use it

-This will download the complete dataset (18G), build the User API data and index all content to elasticsearch.
+Download the complete dataset (18G), build the User API data and index all content to elasticsearch.

-    chmod +x setup.sh
-    ./setup.sh
+The prefered way to achieve this is to use the [deployment scripts](https://github.com/topogram/topogram-deploy)

 ## Install